Back to menu

 The Augusteum after the excavation.
 NSc 1889, figure on p.
 74.

 Lamps were found of Annius Serapiodorus, and coins ranging from Aurelianus to Constantine, and from Commodus to Constantius.
-As to sculpture: a marble portrait bust of a man with a beard (not an Emperor) emerged in the most south-western room (room 27),[7] elsewhere a fragment of a bronze statue.
+As to sculpture: a marble portrait bust of a man with a beard (not an Emperor) emerged in the most south-western room (room 27),[7] and elsewhere a fragment of a bronze statue.
 The walls of the rooms of the barracks were decorated with plaster, thick cocciopesto on the lower part, thin plaster on the upper part, later covered with whitewash.
 The facade was never plastered.

 The west half of the barracks, after the 1888-1889 excavations.
 NSc 1889, figure on p.
 78.